maynealis/42libft/README.md

 - `ft_strtrim` - trim beginning and end of string
 - `ft_split` - split string into array of strings
 - `ft_itoa` - convert integer to string
+- `ft_uitoa_base` - convert unsigned int to string on a certain base
+- `ft_ultoa_base` - convert unsigned lng to string on a certain base
 - `ft_strmapi` - create new string from modifying string with function
 - `ft_striteri` - modify string with function
 - `ft_putchar_fd` - output a char to a file descriptor